Trust

 Schema-per-tenant

-Every tenant gets its own database schema in our PostgreSQL Aurora cluster.
+Every tenant gets its own database schema in our Amazon RDS PostgreSQL database.
 Your tables, your views, your indexes.
 No tenant can query across schema boundaries.

 Row Level Security